 1. How Old is Your Furnace?

 Our hard-working furnaces can be expected to last about 15 years, perhaps more if they were correctly maintained.
+Conducting furnace tune ups is worth it, they extend the life of your furnace.
 If your furnace is only a few years old, find out if the repair is covered under warranty – this will depend on the manufacturer, and it should be in your manual or other purchase paperwork.

 Once the furnace is over 10 years old, start considering replacement at a lower threshold.
 This chart should help simplify things: